High-intensity focused ultrasound (HIFU) treatment for early prostate cancer

 • Long-term urinary problems

-Some people may have long-term urinary problems such as leakage (incontinence) after HIFU.
+Some people may have long term urinary problems such as leakage (incontinence) after HIFU.
 This is more likely if you have already had external beam radiotherapy.
-Another late effect of HIFU can be a narrowing in the urethra (urethral stricture).
-If you are having problems passing urine, talk to your doctor or nurse.
+Another late effect of HIFU can be a narrowing in the urethra.
+This is called a urethral stricture.
+If you are having problems passing urine, talk to your GP, urologist or clinical nurse specialist.

 Pain and bleeding